 Tapas is intrinsic to the world's perception of Spanish culture.
 But tapas varies hugely throughout the country: in some cities, it is virtually unheard of, while in others it has risen to a gourmet high art and in a select few you get given food for free!

-Over the next few pages you'll find my advice on what - and how - to eat in each of Spain's most popular cities.
+In this list you'll find my advice on what - and how - to eat in each of Spain's most popular cities.

 Catalan Cuisine in Barcelona

 Barcelona is a, shall we say, difficult place to eat in, particularly for a visitor to the city.
 Many of the best places have closed down over the years to be replaced by tourist joints that aim to make a quick buck at the expense of good quality, knowing you'll likely never come back.

 But if you do find a good traditional restaurant in Barcelona, such as La Cova Fumada in Barceloneta, what should you eat?
 What is traditional Catalan as opposed to Spanish cuisine?